-Now, same sex marriage is legally recognized as marriage between two spouses of the same gender in California.
-These spouses have the same rights and benefits as those that are legally married as opposite-sex couples which includes tax relief, emergency medical decision-making power, spousal benefits, inheritance rights, and more.
+Same sex marriage is legally recognized as marriage between two spouses of the same gender in California.
+These spouses have the same rights and benefits as opposite-sex couples which includes tax relief, emergency medical decision-making power, spousal benefits, inheritance rights, and more.

-Under California code 13700, “Domestic violence” is defined as abuse that is committed against an adult or a minor who is a spouse, former spouse, cohabitant, former cohabitant, or person with whom the suspect has had a child or is having or has had a dating engagement relationship.”
+Under California Penal Code Section 13700, “Domestic violence” is defined as abuse that is committed against an adult or a minor who is a spouse, former spouse, cohabitant, former cohabitant, or person with whom the suspect has had a child or is having or has had a dating engagement relationship.”

-In California, Code 7570 says that “there is a compelling state interest in establishing paternity for all children.
+In California, Family Code Section 7570 says that “there is a compelling state interest in establishing paternity for all children”.
 Establishing paternity if the first step toward a child support award, which, in turn, provides children with equal rights and access to benefits.”
-Paternity is very important and these complex cases causes the court to make orders that say who the child’s legal parents are.
+In a Paternity case, the court will make orders that say who the child’s legal parents are.
 If parents are married when the child is born, there is usually no question about parentage; however, in these modern times many children are born to unmarried parents, so the parentage needs to be established legally.

-So what are the legalities surrounding paternity?
-For one, establishing these rights are necessary before things like custody, visitation, or child support can happen.
+Establishing parental rights are necessary before things like custody, visitation, or child support can be ordered.
 If you are named as the parent of the child, be prepared for the court to make orders for you to care for that child.
-How can you prepare yourself for this?